brahmcapoor/journal-backend/readme.md

 $ python manage.py runserver                                      # runs server on port 8000
 ```

+## Documenation

+See `api_reference.md` for API details.
+Alternatively, run the server and navigate to `localhost:8000` for interactive documentation.

 ## Browsable API

 * Run server and navigate to `localhost:8000/posts` or any of the other URLs that support `GET` requests your browser for a visual browser of the database